Base-West-Africa/Demo-examples/README.md

-# Demo Examples - Web3 & Blockchain Tutorials
+# Demo Examples - Base Blockchain Web3 Tutorials

-This repository contains a collection of practical examples and tutorials for building Web3 applications, focusing on gasless transactions, smart wallets, and modern blockchain development patterns.
+This repository contains a collection of practical examples and tutorials for building Web3 applications on **Base blockchain**, focusing on gasless transactions, smart wallets, and modern blockchain development patterns.

 ## 🚀 Quick Start